 Rodgers said Betjemann will work to elevate the prominence of art, music, theater and culture for OSU students and faculty, and mid-Willamette Valley residents.

 “As a public institution acting on behalf of the people of Oregon and the world, we have a special responsibility at OSU not just to present art but to engage audiences,” Betjemann said.
-“The Arts and Education Complex is much more than a new arts building.
+“The Patricia Valian Reser Center for the Creative Arts is much more than a new arts building.
 It’s an architectural and curricular space devoted above all to inclusivity – a place where students, visitors and audiences will find heaps of educational content and boundary-breaking interventions in the old notion that art exists for a privileged few.”

-Betjemann will oversee the management of the arts complex staff, programming, curation, fundraising, marketing, public relations, budget, and community and educational outreach.
+Betjemann will oversee the management of the arts center staff, programming, curation, fundraising, marketing, public relations, budget, and community and educational outreach.

 “Peter’s charge will be to develop a unified arts calendar, work with faculty on curriculum and co-curriculum, create internship opportunities,” said Rodgers.

 “Most importantly, he will work to elevate the national profile and coherence of all of the areas – from visual art to creative writing, theater to digital communications, and music to film.
-Essential aspects of the position include leading antiracist approaches to art curation, display, and involvement and building upon the ‘arts for all’ and ‘STEM to STEAM’ elements of the arts and entertainment complex vision.”
+Essential aspects of the position include leading antiracist approaches to art curation, display, and involvement and building upon the ‘arts for all’ and ‘STEM to STEAM’ elements of the Patricia Valian Reser Center for the Creative Arts vision.”

 Betjemann is the author of “Talking Shop: The Language of Craft in an Age of Consumption,” which examines how the rise of arts objects influenced literary production.
 His current scholarship describes how literary-themed paintings in the 19th century engaged with racial violence, Native dispossession and African slavery.